react-theming/storybook-addon-material-ui/README.md

 It contains only 10 questions and helps us to provide you with the best DX.
 You are always welcome to submit an [issue](https://github.com/react-theming/storybook-addon-material-ui/issues) as well :smile:

+In order to quick start with the latest `storybook-addon-material-ui` you can check out [create-material-ui-app](https://github.com/react-theming/create-material-ui-app)

+It contains the working setup with:

+- create-react-app
+- Storybook
+- Material-UI
+- storybook-addon-material-ui

+---

 [<img src="https://raw.githubusercontent.com/react-theming/storybook-addon-material-ui/master/docs/logos/Storybook.png" align="left" class="logo" height="60" title="Storybook Addon" alt="Storybook Addon" />](https://storybooks.js.org/docs/react-storybook/addons/addon-gallery/)
 Provides development environment wich helps creating [Material-UI Components](http://www.material-ui.com/).
 This is addon for [React Storybook](https://github.com/storybooks/react-storybook) wich wraps your components into MuiThemeProvider.
 This accelerates and simplifies the [development](#getting-started-bookmark_tabs) process for Material-UI based applications.